11 Ways Winter Can Kill You (Seriously)

 When exposed to cold, the body loses heat faster than it can replace it, and prolonged exposure exhausts your body’s stored energy, says the CDC.
 The resulting drop in temperature can affect the brain, leaving victims unable to think or move normally, which puts them in increased danger.
 Hypothermia often strikes older adults who lack adequate heat, clothing or food, babies who sleep in cold bedrooms, people who remain outside for extended periods such as the homeless and outdoor workers, or people who use alcohol or illicit drugs.
 Signs of hypothermia in adults include shivering, confusion, fumbling hands, memory problems, slurred speech, and drowsiness, according to the CDC.
 Signs in infants include bright red, cold skin and very low energy.
 If you notice these signs, and the person’s temperature falls below 95 degrees, seek medical attention right away.
 If care is unavailable, get the victim to a warm area, remove any wet clothing, warm the center of the body using an electric blanket or skin-to-skin contact, give warm beverages (only if the person is conscious), and get medical help as soon as possible.
 Even if a person appears to have passed, the CDC adds, CPR should be provided because they could be successfully resuscitated.
 (Here are 12 ways your body deals with frigid temperatures.)

-If you have the misfortune to crash through thin ice, instead of panicking, follow a few tips from the Minnesota Department of Natural Resources.
-Keep your winter clothing on (it may trap air pockets that can keep you afloat), turn toward the direction you came (which is likely the strongest ice), reach your arms onto the unbroken surface and ideally use ice picks to pull yourself out (the DNR advises packing ice picks in a safety kit, but you could also try using your car or house keys or the blades of your ice skates, if you happen to have been skating when you fell in), and roll away from the hole to keep your weight spread out.
-(Here are some other life-saving strategies you might need one day.)
+If you have the misfortune to crash through thin ice, instead of panicking, follow a few tips from the Minnesota Department of Natural Resources (DNR).
+Keep your winter clothing on (it may trap air pockets that can keep you afloat), turn toward the direction you came (which is likely the strongest ice), reach your arms onto the unbroken surface and ideally use ice picks to pull yourself out (the DNR advises packing ice picks in a safety kit, but you could also try using your car or house keys or the blades of your ice skates if you happen to have been skating when you fell in), and roll away from the hole to keep your weight spread out.

 Keep your furry friends safe

-“Exposure to winter’s dry, cold air, and chilly rain, sleet and snow can cause chapped paws and itchy, flaking skin, but these aren’t the only discomforts pets can suffer,” says the ASPCA.
+“Exposure to winter’s dry, cold air, and chilly rain, sleet, and snow can cause chapped paws and itchy, flaking skin, but these aren’t the only discomforts pets can suffer,” says the ASPCA.
 “Winter walks can become downright dangerous if chemicals from ice-melting agents are licked off of bare paws.”
 In order to keep your outdoor animals safe from a range of problems, the ASPCA advises tips such as covering your pet’s paws with petroleum jelly or even booties to protect against stinging ice, washing and drying your pet’s feet and belly after walks to remove ice, chemicals, and salt, and promptly cleaning any coolant or antifreeze spills from your vehicle to protect against poisoning.
-Don’t miss the secrets your pet can’t tell you.

 “Fortunately, with the right precautions you can still enjoy the outdoors in the cold weather,” says Dr. Weinstein.
 He advises dressing warmly in layers, including an inner layer that helps wick moisture away from the body, followed by insulating layers and then an outer shell that protects against wind and moisture.
 Many of the insulating synthetic fabrics are excellent, as is wool, he says, though cotton should be avoided.
 Hats, hand protection (mittens are warmer than gloves), and good footwear (preferably waterproof and with good treads) are all musts.
 “I still like to ski in the single digits.
 I just add a layer so my core stays warm and can share blood with my extremities, and I cover all my exposed skin with a hat/helmet and a balaclava,” Dr. Weinstein says.
 “I drink plenty of non-alcoholic fluids and hope for snow!”
-Discover these boredom-busting activities for snow days.
+Cold feet and hands?
+Try these 7 tips to keep them warm.